-If you are a lover of books, then a literary tour of the world is exactly what you need to make the best of any trip!
+If you are a lover of books, and especially travel books, then a literary tour of the world is exactly what you need to make the best of any trip!
 Here are our favorite spots for book fiends around the world.
 See if you can make it to one of these places on your next trip!

 This beautiful bookstore was actually at one time a cathedral.
 Its high ceilings and gothic style interior attest to this.
 When it was no longer to be used as a cathedral, there was the option of tearing the beautiful building down.
 Instead, it has become one of the most beautiful bookstores in the world.
 In the center of a classic and gorgeous restored structure from ancient times stands a modern book store, complete with reading rooms and contemporary books.